HelloWorldWinning/ricequant_scrawl/README.md

 # ricequant_scrawl

-To scawl the trading data of good traders on riceqaunt.com site.
+To scawl the trading data of top 10  traders on riceqaunt.com site.